Q: Where do you get your fish?

 Q: What is the difference between Pink, Keta, Coho, Sockeye, and King?

 A: Pinks are mild, delicate fish.
 They're convenient because they thaw and cook quickly, and work well for picky eaters.
-Keta (another name for Chum) salmon have a meaty texture and mild flavor, which makes them work well for marinating and seasoning.
+Keta (another name for Chum) salmon have a meaty texture and mild flavor, which makes them work well for marinating, seasoning and smoking.
 Sockeyes are smaller, and have a red, succulent flesh.
 Perfect for sashimi.
 Cohos are right in the middle of the salmon range - fairly oily and flavorful but not overpowering.
 Kings are very rich and oily, and can range anywhere from 5-6 pounds to well over 40 pounds.

 Q: What kind of fishing do your boats do?